bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 * Looking at the calculated line segments in the diagram, you can see that each value is calculated as the difference between an expectation relative to some conditional value and the same expectation less one variable.
-This is a realization of Equation 17 where
+This is a realization of Equation 18 where
   :math:`f_x(z)-f_x(z \backslash i) = E[f(z) | z] - E[f(z) | z \backslash i]`.
 * The figure assumes independence and linearity because it associates :math:`\phi_i` with one particular ordering of variables (e.g. :math:`\phi_2 = E[f(z)|z_{1,2}]=x_{1,2} - E[F(z)|z_1=x_1]`).
 If
-  we didn't have these assumptions, we would have to calculate :math:`\phi_i` as in Equation 17 where :math:`\phi_2` would be averaged over all possible subsets that include/exclude that variable.
+  we didn't have these assumptions, we would have to calculate :math:`\phi_i` as in Equation 18 where :math:`\phi_i` would be averaged over all possible subsets that include/exclude that variable.
 * The arrows corresponding to :math:`\phi_i` are sequenced additively to sum up to the final prediction.
 That is, SHAP generates an additive model where each feature importance can be additively summed to generate the final prediction (Property 1).
-This is true regardless of whether you have linearity or independence as shown in the diagram, or you have to sum over all possible subsets as in Equation 17 (in the latter case the diagram would look different).
+This is true regardless of whether you have linearity and independence as shown in the diagram, or you have to sum over all possible subsets as in Equation 18 (in the latter case the diagram would look different).

 The SHAP values can be confusing because if you don't have the independence and